MicrosoftDocs/win32/desktop-src/Controls/nm-ldown-toolbar.md

 ---
 title: NM\_LDOWN (toolbar) notification code
-description: Notifies a toolbar's parent window that the left mouse button has been pressed.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 'f5b356fb-265b-4eb0-a5a3-2a22d688f847'
+description: Notifies a toolbars parent window that the left mouse button has been pressed.
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: f5b356fb-265b-4eb0-a5a3-2a22d688f847
+keywords:
-keywords: ["NM_LDOWN (toolbar) notification code Windows Controls"]
+- NM_LDOWN (toolbar) notification code Windows Controls
 topic_type:
 - apiref
 api_name: